CKalitin/ckalitin.github.io/_posts/2024-01-07-analysing-neutron-competitively.md

 Constellations do not require high energy orbits, they require high mass-to-orbit over multiple launches.

 There are not stringent minimum mass requirements for constellations like for GEO satellites.
+Total mass to orbit is the primary metric, and this can be achieved by any rocket by increasing the total number of launches.
+So, cost per launch is what should be optimized for.

 ### Neutron's Competitive Position in Constellations

 ![Image description]({{site.url}}/assets/images/2024-01-07/Constellation-Rockets.png){: width="700" .align-center}

+### Engineering Arguments for Neutron